jaredjaimes/startup/README.md

 - [ ] WebSocket data placeholder showing where realtime communication will go

 Note: The placeholder for the database and websocket is in the ranking html page.
 The leaderboards, get the data from database, and it is updated in realtime.
+Also, uses placeholder for 3rd party service calls to authenticate login with emails.